Biomarkers Consortium - The Autism Biomarkers Consortium for Clinical Trials (ABC-CT)

 Results & Accomplishments

-First Psychiatric Biomarker Under Consideration by FDA The ABC-CT project team has developed measures that can be used as diagnostic enrichment biomarkers to enable the identification of groups of individuals for inclusion in ASD clinical trials.
+First Psychiatric Biomarker Under Consideration by FDA The ABC-CT project team has developed measures that may potentially be used as diagnostic enrichment biomarkers for clinical trials in ASD.
+The study is ongoing and is continuing to work with the FDA to evaluate the utility of these biomarkers.
 The project team submitted two Letters of Intent to FDA—one for an EEG N170 measure in November 2018 and another for an eye tracking measure in September 2019.
 The EEG N170 was accepted into FDA's Biomarker Qualification Program in May 2019, and the eye tracking measure was accepted in March 2020.
 The EEG N170 measure is the first psychiatric biomarker accepted in the FDA Biomarker Qualification Program.